Macrofacet Theory for Gaussian Process Statistical Surfaces: BACKGROUND AND OVERVIEW

-where $\sigma^2$ is the variance. $l_x$, $l_y$ and $l_z$ are the correlation on the $x$, $y$ and $z$ axis respectively.
+where $\sigma^2$ is the variance. $l_x$, $l_y$ and $l_z$ are the correlation along the $x$-, $y$- and $z$-axes respectively.
 When $l_x=l_y=l_z$, the covariance kernel is isotropic.
 Otherwise, it is anisotropic.
 The variance and correlation are independent variables.

+Due to the linearity of the derivative operator, the gradient $g(\mathbf{x})$ of a Gaussian process $f(\mathbf{x})$ is again a Gaussian process.
+The joint value-derivative distribution is